marcelinoedu/marcelinoedu/README.md

-🔭 I’m currently switching sides as a dev in an arch corporate enterprise - https://clubecasadesign.com.br/;
+🔭 I’m currently switching sides as a fullstack software developer in an arch corporate enterprise - https://clubecasadesign.com.br/;

-🌱 My Skills and tools: PHP, JavaScript, NodeJS, React, VueJs and Laravel;
+Tools: (Laravel, Vue.js, SQL database and Flutter);

+🌱 Besides, I have a deep passion on developing distributed systems for complex financial services, so as the time flew I took over 2 years working with: Java, Kotlin, Go, Python;
+- For frontend: VueJs,
+- Mobile: Flutter
+- NoSQL database: MongoDB, Cassandra, Redis and also ELK Stack (for logs);
+- SQL database: MySQL and PostgreSQL;
+- Also: Docker, Kubernetes, Comunication REST and gRPC, async communication with brokers like Apache Kafka;

 👨‍💻 All of my projects are available at ...